This article is updated frequently as titles leave and enter Max. *New additions are indicated with an asterisk.

 Is this one of those nights when the whole family wants to watch a movie together?
 Or maybe you want something to distract the littles one tonight?
-The deep HBO Max catalog that can draw on classic cinema and years of Warner Bros. history allows its family section to be one of the richest out there too, offering a little something for everybody in just the 20 movies below.
-We will keep this list constantly updated, so come back often for new recommendations for the whole family on HBO Max.
+The deep catalog of Max (née HBO Max) draws from classic cinema, years of Warner Bros. history, and the Studio Ghibli library, allowing its family section to be one of the richest out there too.
+It offers a little something for everybody in just the 20 movies below.
+We will keep this list constantly updated, so come back often for new recommendations for the whole family on Max.

 Runtime: 1h 45m